 - Ping.
 Displays statistics returned by the ping tool.
 The ping tool sends a packet to the device's IP address (the one used by SL1 to communicate with the device) and waits for a reply.
 SL1 then displays the number of seconds it took to receive a reply from the device and the number of bytes returned from the device.
 If the device has an IPv6 address, SL1 uses the appropriate IPv6 ping command. - Whols.
 Displays information about the device's IP, including the organization that registered the IP and contacts within that organization. - Port Scan.
 Displays a list of all open ports on the device at the time of the scan. - Deep Port Scan.
 Displays a list of all open ports and as much detail about each open port as the deep port scanner can retrieve. - ARP Lookup.
 Displays a list of IP addresses for the device and the resolved Ethernet physical address (MAC address) for each IP address. - ARP Ping.
 Displays the results from the ARP Ping tool.
 The ARP Ping tool is similar in function to ping, but it uses the ARP protocol instead of ICMP.
 The ARP Ping tool can be used only on the local network. - Trace Route.
 Displays the network route between SL1 and the device.
+The tool provides details on each hop to the endpoint.
 If the device has an IPv6 address, SL1 uses the appropriate IPv6 traceroute command.

-Viewing The Device Information Tab
+Viewing the Device Information Tab

-On the [Device Information] tab of the Device Investigator page, you can view basic information about the device, such as IP Address, Category, Class, and Organization.
-The Collection pane displays the value for Uptime, Collection State, and Collection Time.
+On the [Device Information] tab of the Device Investigator page, you can view read-only information about the device.